arjunr50/D-Alert/README.md

 ## A flutter application for Driver’s Drowsiness Detection.
 - D-Alert is an app which requires camera to operate.
 - It can be used to detect drowsiness and alert the driver.
-- It records the URL's which does'nt involves redirecton.

 ## Screenshots
 ![D-Alert](https://drive.google.com/uc?export=view&id=1NA_KXmzcgo-Xvg4c9usBHJUEI4IOR_hV)